 - the month preceding the one in which payment of a retirement pension under the Plan begins

 - the month of death.

-If you are receiving a retirement pension and continue to work, you must contribute to the Plan once your earnings exceed the 3 500 $ basic exemption.
-Those contributions will give entitlement to a pension increase known as the retirement pension supplement.
+If you are receiving a retirement pension and continue to work, you must contribute to the Plan once your earnings exceed the $3500 basic exemption.
+Those contributions will give entitlement to a pension increase known as the

 It is possible that certain months will not be taken into account when calculating the contributory period, which could give you entitlement to a certain benefits under the Québec Pension Plan or even increase the amount; if they are:

-- months for which your earnings were the lowest (up to 15% of the period).
+- months during which the person's earnings were the lowest (up to 15% of the period).

 To find out how much your retirement pension may be and other information, you need your Statement of Participation in the Québec Pension Plan!

 Request your Statement to find out how much employment income has been recorded under your name.

 Your Statement will also give you information about:

 employment income on which you have made contributions to the Québec Pension Plan and the Canada Pension Plan